 Lake Tahoe is a short drive from downtown Reno so it’s an easy day trip during your vacation, but you can also add it to your trip from Southern California, making the home stretch even more scenic.

 As you approach Carson City, turn west onto US Highway 50 towards Lake Tahoe and then follow NV Highway 28 north along the eastern shore of the lake, past Sand Harbor State Park.
 When you reach Incline Village turn onto NV Highway 431 which will take you over the summit of Mount Rose and into Reno, with plenty of panoramic views of Lake Tahoe and Washoe Valley.
+Check out Lake Tahoe on a map to view hotels and attractions in the area.

 Welcome to Reno!
 While you experienced some exciting and fun attractions along the way, Reno is sure to offer you even more good times.